FinnLor/pace-race/readme.md

 # PaceRace

-Welcome to PaceRace, as reinforcement learning based work-in-progress student project to optimize the laptime of 2D vehicle on randomly generated tracks.
+Welcome to PaceRace, a student project to optimize the laptime of a 2D vehicle on randomly generated tracks based on reinforcement learning.
+Work is in progess.

 ## Description